-The main objective of this survey was to obtain baseline information regarding the presence and levels of undeclared allergens and gluten in meal replacements and nutritional supplements.
-300 were tested and 0.7% (2) of the samples were found to contain undeclared allergens including the milk protein beta-lactoglobulin (BLG), as well as egg.
-1 positive result for undeclared BLG was found in a cereal product, while the other positive result was for undeclared egg allergen in a meal replacement product.
+The main objective of this survey was to obtain baseline information regarding the presence and levels of undeclared allergens in multi-ingredient meat and fish/shellfish products with a grain-based coating.
+Of 360 samples tested, 11 were found to contain undeclared allergens including egg, soy, and the milk protein beta-lactoglobulin (BLG).
+The most frequent positive results of the presence of undeclared allergens were in seafood products.

 All positive results were forwarded to the CFIA's Office of Food Safety and Recall (OFSR) to determine if the levels found would pose a health concern to allergic individuals.
-The extent of the follow-up actions taken by the agency is based on the seriousness of the contamination and the resulting health concern as determined by a health risk assessment.
-1 meal replacement product sampled was found to present a health risk and was recalled.
+5 products tested positive for undeclared egg were deemed to represent a health risk and were recalled.